 How much are you obliged to pay?

-Apart from the damages calculated with MFM tables, you also need to reimburse the photographer for the costs associated with the infringement, such as securing the evidence and hiring a lawyer.
+Apart from the damages calculated with MFM tables, you also need to reimburse the photographer for the costs associated with the infringement.
+Among these can be found: securing the evidence and hiring a lawyer.
 The costs of a German-based attorney are transparent and set by the law (RVG).

-What to do once you receive the Cease and Desist Order (Abmahnung)?
+What to do once you receive the Cease and Desist Letter From Marcin Zieliński?

 Let’s sum up the next actions that you should take once you receive the email from Marcin Zieliński.